fastify/fastify-accepts-serializer/README.md

 The MIME type `application/json` is always handled by `fastify` if no serializer is registered for that MIME type.

-If no `default` key is specified in configuration, all requests with an unknown `Accept` header will be replied with an 406 response (a boom error is used)
+If no `default` key is specified in configuration, all requests with an unknown `Accept` header will be replied to with a 406 response (a boom error is used).